dchege711/study_buddy/readme.md

   * Support Ctrl-C for a specific card's link
   * Support Ctrl-C for cards bearing given tags (and a convenient method for doing so)

+* Add functionality to the browse page
+  * Provide an endpoint that allows unauthenticated searches for public cards

 * Update the Wiki Page on what public/private means

 ### Add a Test Suite for Continuous Testing